surifirstpin/biplus_documentation/docs/DataRun.md

 For example: On clicking country name it will open prescribed states that falls uner the country on clicking on statename it will display the cityname that falls under the state.

-> Note to attain dri
+> Note : to attain drill down features it need to be specified in model section refer model document for more information about drill down feature.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3MTM1MDAsLTI3MjUzMDU5LC00MTYxNz
+eyJoaXN0b3J5IjpbMTc2NzIwMjE2MSwtMjcyNTMwNTksLTQxNj
-I5MzksMTczODI5ODMxMiwxMTYzOTc2Nzg5LDE4NjMxMTQ5NjIs
+E3MjkzOSwxNzM4Mjk4MzEyLDExNjM5NzY3ODksMTg2MzExNDk2
-NDkwNTg1NTU1LDExNTQ2OTk5MDEsNDM2MTI4ODM2LC05OTE1Mj
+Miw0OTA1ODU1NTUsMTE1NDY5OTkwMSw0MzYxMjg4MzYsLTk5MT
-Y0NjIsLTE5MTI4ODQ0NzgsNDI5NjQ0NDAxLDIxMzgzODU3MDBd
+UyNjQ2MiwtMTkxMjg4NDQ3OCw0Mjk2NDQ0MDEsMjEzODM4NTcw
-fQ==
+MF19
 -->